AR3441/Mod4TimeSeriesProject/README.md

 An ARIMA model was created with one AR term, one MA term, and one first difference.
 When forecasting, the following results were obtained:

 <img src = "https://github.com/AR3441/Mod4TimeSeriesProject/blob/master/Graphs/btc_monthly_preds.png" width = "600"/>

+This model also did well when tracking a general trend but did not do well when forecasting and like the base model, didn't account for shocks.
+More information about this model can be seen in the MonthlyARIMA notebook.

+## LSTM RNN Model